 The good news is that these storms cool the air and usually clear out the parks.
 Disney sells ponchos at almost every gift shop, but you will save big if you bring your own from home.

-Disney also rents single and double strollers for $15 and $31 a day.
-You can save a little by renting them for multiple days (the price goes down to $13 and $27 per day) but you will save the most by bringing your own stroller to the parks.
+Disney also rents single and double strollers.
+You can save a little by renting them for multiple days but you will save the most by bringing your own stroller to the parks.
+We personally prefer using umbrella strollers like this one when we go to Magic or Animal Kingdom, because they fold quickly and don’t take up much space when you board the parking lot tram

 There are several local companies in Orlando that rent strollers.
 They drop them off and pick up at your hotel, for a little less than what Disney charges (especially if you are renting for several days).
 Google “stroller rental Orlando” to find the companies and compare prices.

-Also, a cup of ice water is free at Disney restaurants with your meal, so stay hydrated and save money when you dine.
+Also, a cup of ice water is free at Disney restaurants with your meal, so it’s easy to stay hydrated and save money when you dine.

 Buy souvenirs before your trip.